-You can recognise Harry Happiness by his big smile.
+You can recognise Keiron Kindness by his big smile.

-His big smile spreads across her face as he tries hard to Think Positive.
+His big smile spreads across his face as he tries hard to: Think Positive.
 Talk Positive.
 Feel Positive.
-He spreads positivity and kindness wherever he goes using her words and actions.
-He always thinks through his actions before he speaks as he knows what he says can have a real impact on those around her.
+He spreads positivity and kindness wherever he goes using his words and actions.
+He always thinks through his actions before he speaks as he knows what he says can have a real impact on those around him.

 He has lots of things that he loves doing and loves talking about what they are.
 He understands that different people like different things.
-Harry loves playing games and even though he doesn’t always win, he knows it doesn’t really matter.
-He is a graceful winner and loser which helps make everyone happy!
+Keiron loves playing games and even though he doesn’t always win, he knows it doesn’t really matter.
+He is a gracious winner and loser which helps make everyone happy!

-Harry comforts people with his words, sometimes with a helping hand and sometimes with a big hug.
-Harry is great to have around!
+Keiron comforts people with his words, sometimes with a helping hand and sometimes with a big hug.
+Keiron is great to have around!

 Andy is a really special value as he is made up of a wonderful mixture of all of the other values!